TungstenTransformation/KTScripts/Table to CSV.md

    Dim R As Long, Row As CscXDocTableRow, C As Long, Cell As CscXDocTableCell, Delimiter As String Delimiter = vbTab  ' or "," or ";"
-   Open FileName For Output As #1 print #1, vbUTF8BOM;  'To make a UTF-8 text file instead of an ANSI text file.
+   Open FileName For Output As #1
+   Print #1, vbUTF8BOM;  'To make a UTF-8 text file instead of an ANSI text file.
    'Print headers
    For C=0 To Table.Columns.Count-1
       Print #1, Table.Columns(C).Name & Delimiter;   ' the semicolon suppresses newline